Abbreviations : Report Help

 Phylogenetic relationships between the RdRP amino acid sequences of artoviruses and members of related mononegavirus families are shown in Figure 3.Artoviridae.

-Members of the family Artoviridae are phylogenetically related to members of the families Bornaviridae, Lispiviridae, Mymonaviridae, and Nyamiviridae (Figure 3.Artoviridae).
+Members of the family Artoviridae are phylogenetically most closely related to members of the families Bornaviridae, Lispiviridae, Mymonaviridae, and Nyamiviridae (Figure 3.Artoviridae).

 Support for preparation of the Online Report and Report Summaries has been provided by: